 On the Nile bridge

 To my left, in front of the luxury hotel, I see people throwing stones towards police cars.
-The police is answering with shots that produce smoke – teargas.
+The police are answering with shots that produce smoke – tear gas.

-To my right, I see a Nile boat where young girls are dancing happily, accompagnied by loud music.
+To my right, I see a Nile boat where young girls are dancing happily, accompanied by loud music.

 A few minutes later, a father is showing off with his boat, drawing wide circles in the water at high speed.
 Yeah!

-Suddenly panic to my left.
-People are fleeing, the tear gas has reached the other end of the bridge.
+Suddenly, there is panic to my left.
+People are fleeing; the tear gas has reached the other end of the bridge.
 More police cars have arrived and are chasing away the protesters.

-To my right, a young man has climbed the top of a street lantern and is dancing on the top of it.
-Suddenly I hear a splash and the lantern dancer has fallen into the Nile.
-To my surprise he seems to have enjoyed the fall.
-He is laughing, and one minute later he is climbing out of the water.
+To my right, a young man has climbed to the top of a street lantern and is dancing on top of it.
+Suddenly, I hear a splash, and the lantern dancer has fallen into the Nile.
+To my surprise, he seems to have enjoyed the fall.
+He is laughing, and one minute later, he is climbing out of the water.

 —–